 Big sugary chains of molecules

 Nucleic acid is one of several macromolecules (big molecules) found in the body (others include proteins and carbohydrates) which are formed by lots of individual molecules (nucleotides) strung together to form a polynucleotide.
 Each nucleotide consists of a sugar, a nitrogen base and a phosphate group.
-In RNA the sugar is called ribose (how the name ribonucleic acid comes about), and in DNA it is called deoxyribose which means that it is missing (“deoxy”) a carbon atom compared to a ribose sugar.
+In RNA the sugar is called ribose (how the name ribonucleic acid comes about), and in DNA it is a deoxyribose sugar which means that it is missing (“deoxy”) a carbon atom compared to a ribose sugar.

 The combination of a sugar with any one of five different nitrogen bases (below) creates a nucleoside.
 The five bases are divided into two categories based on the structure of their molecules; purines have two ring structures (adenine and guanine) while pyrimidines have one (thymine, cytosine and uracil).
 Adenine, guanine, thymine and cytosine are found in DNA whereas RNA replaces thymine with uracil.